 Balanced circuits behave in a different, and somewhat surprising way.
 First, of course, a balanced line may have a shield to carry noise away to ground.
 But when noise does reach the inside, it strikes two conductors instead of one.
 Because the conductors are closely physically associated with one another, the noise reaches them more or less simultaneously, and affects them in the same direction.
 Where the polarity of the intended signal on these two conductors is opposite--one conductor being negative, and the other positive, at any moment--the polarity of the noise is the same.

 Now, electricity flows from negative to positive--and it flows so as to resolve the difference in voltage between two points.
 This is why a bird standing on a high-voltage power line is, generally, safe as long as he stays on a single wire--there may be lots of voltage under his feet, but his feet don't have a voltage running between them.
 If he steps across two wires of different potential, it's a whole different story.
 This difference is not only important to a bird on a wire; it is also important when noise gets into a balanced audio cable.
-The audio signal in the balanced line shows opposite polarity on the two sides of the line, and so the current must flow through the load to try to resolve the difference.
+The audio signal in the balanced line shows opposite polarity on the two sides of the line, and so current flows through the load.
 But the noise presents a voltage--whether positive or negative is unimportant--which is equal on both sides of the line.
 While the signal is pushing and pulling on alternate sides of the line, the noise is pushing or pulling on both sides at once, and that doesn't cause any current to flow through the load.
 It's as though the noise met itself at the load, and cancelled itself out, without ever managing to pollute the signal.
 This phenomenon is called "common mode noise rejection," and it's a decided advantage in balanced circuits.

 So, what's it all mean to audio cable design?